 With his stepmother (and her halo) trailing behind, Michael and Lucy take Gabe back to Eden to apologize to each person he pranked.
 All are gracious and forgiving, and by the time his apologies are completed, he’s an angel again.
 As he apologizes to his parents and admits how much he misses his mother, Michael promises their visits will be more frequent:

 “I’ll make sure you see more of him,” Mike said to Lucy as they parted ways.
 “Seems like he needs a good influence like you around.
 He needs his mom.”

-Adam Schrader is an allegedly well-educated man, holding a BA from a religious college and a master’s in journalism.
+Adam Schrader is a well-educated man, holding a BA from a religious college and a master’s in journalism.
 He’s a longtime freelance journalist and photographer, and while his website features an extensive resume and letters of recommendation, along with just about every news story he’s written, this book does not appear on his wide world of web.

 Gabe in the Garden is a bit confusing and might prove scary to younger children.
 An essential evangelical message – a child needs his mother – is lost in the fact that said mother is in Hell, but why did Schrader put her there in the first place?
 The general impression of the Christian Bible is that angels and devils aren’t approved to keep company, much less make babies.
 An explanation of her residence is needed.

 And the dedication?
 “For my loving mom, a role-model who would go to Hell for her children.”
 Yes, most mothers would, and Gabe’s has done so.

 Adam Schrader’s mind works in mysterious ways, because Gabe in the Garden, full of allusions and metaphors, often appears monstrous rather than explanatory.